 University of Nebraska-Lincoln Application

 After applying to UNL, upload your prescreen audition videos and application to GetAcceptd.
-The submission deadline has been extended past January 2, so you may still submit your application and audition videos.
+The submission deadline is January 2, 2026.
 If you have any questions about auditions or your application, please contact Todd at tcuddy1@unl.edu.

 Helpful Information**